Who can buy a service?

 Is the service available outside school term time?

-Yes, individual sessions often take place after school, and work can be specifically commissioned during school holidays
+Yes, individual sessions often take place after school; work can be specifically commissioned during school holidays.

 How long can the service continue?